stackplanet/sourcestack/README.md

 - Open `ui/src/pages/splashpage.tsx` and change the title text.
 - You'll see the updated text at https://localhost:1234.
-- Run `npm run deploy-ui --env=alpha`
+- Run `npm run deploy-ui --env=dev`
-- You'll now see the updated text in the alpha environment.
+- You'll now see the updated text in the dev environment.

 ## Make an API change

 - Open `api/src/api.ts` and change the text returned by the `/ping` endpoint.
 - You'll see the updated text at https://localhost:1234/api/ping.
-- Run `npm run deploy-api --env=alpha`
+- Run `npm run deploy-api --env=dev`
-- You'll now see the updated text in the alpha environment.
+- You'll now see the updated text in the dev environment.

 ## Make an infrastructure change

 - Open `infra/src/stack.ts`, find the `cognito()` function and change the text for `emailSubject`
-- Run `npm run deploy-infra --env=alpha`
+- Run `npm run deploy-infra --env=dev`
-- The new text will now be used in emails for user signup, forgot password etc in the alpha environment.
+- The new text will now be used in emails for user signup, forgot password etc in the dev environment.

 > Note that `npm run deploy` can be used to build and deploy the complete app (ui, api and infratructure).
 The `deploy-ui`, `deploy-api` and `deploy-infra` commands provide a faster route to deploy if only a part of the application has changed.